-- 7.1 At least 5 clear working days before the day of a meeting, the Director for Sustainability & Resources shall publish on the Council's website and make available at the Council's offices, the time and location of the intended meeting and, where the meeting is called by Members of the Council, the notice shall be signed by those Members and shall specify the purpose proposed to be transacted there. - 7.2 At least 5 clear working days before the day of a meeting, the Director for Sustainability & Resources will send a summons or agenda signed by them to every Member of the Council by electronic mail, by post, or by leaving it at their usual place of residence.
+- 7.1 At least 5 clear working days before the day of a meeting, the Director for Sustainability & Resources shall publish on the Council's website the time and location of the intended meeting.
+Where the meeting is called by Members of the Council, the notice shall be signed by those Members and shall specify the purpose proposed to be transacted there. - 7.2 At least 5 clear working days before the day of a meeting, the Director for Sustainability & Resources will send a summons or agenda signed by them to every Member of the Council by electronic mail, by post, or by leaving it at their usual place of residence.
 The summons or agenda will give the date, time and location of each meeting, specify the business to be transacted and will be accompanied by such reports or shall provide access to such reports electronically.